sphinx-doc/sphinx/doc/latex.rst

-- For :rst:dir:`code-block`, padding and border-width and shadow (if one adds one) will go into the margin; the code lines remain at the same place independently of the values of the padding and border-width, except for being shifted vertically of course to not overwrite other text.
+- For :rst:dir:`code-block`, padding and border-width and shadow (if one adds one) will go into the margin; the code lines remain at the same place independently of the values of the padding and border-width, except for being shifted vertically of course to not overwrite other text due to the width of the border or external shadow.

-- For :dudir:`topic` the shadow (if on right) goes into the page margin, but the border (and the extra padding) are kept within the text area.
-Same for admonitions if configured to display a shadow.
+- For :dudir:`topic` (and contents_) the shadow (if on right) goes into the page margin, but the border and the extra padding are kept within the text area.
+Same for admonitions.

 - The contents_ and :dudir:`topic` directives are governed by the same options with ``div.topic`` prefix: the Sphinx LaTeX mark-up uses for both directives